canonical/phone-docs/en/apps/html-5/tutorials-writing-functional-tests.md

 ---
-title: "Writing functional tests for HTML5 apps"
+title: "HTML5 tutorials - writing functional tests"
 ---

-# Writing functional tests for HTML5 apps
+# HTML5 tutorials - writing functional tests

 In this tutorial you will learn how to write functional tests to strengthen the quality of your Ubuntu HTML5 application.
 It builds upon the HTML5